SVD Calculator

 - The lengths of the semi-axes of that ellipse are the singular values and .

-- The directions of those axes are given by the columns of (for the output) and the columns of (for the input).
+- The directions of those axes are given by the columns of for the output and the columns of for the input.

 In this view, SVD tells you exactly how your matrix stretches and rotates the plane.
 Large singular values correspond to directions where vectors are strongly stretched.
 If the smallest singular value is close to zero, there is a direction that is almost collapsed, meaning the transformation nearly loses dimensionality.
+That geometric picture is one of the main reasons SVD is so important: it reveals both rank and conditioning in a single glance.

 How to use this 2×2 SVD calculator